mattrob333/markdown_website/posts/The LangChain Multi-Agent System Manual.md

 LangChain is a powerful open-source framework specifically designed for developing applications powered by large language models (LLMs).
 It provides a modular and extensible set of tools to simplify the process of building, managing, and deploying AI agents.

-## II.
+## 🧩🧩II.
 Essential Concepts and Building Blocks

 **1. Agents: The Core Actors in Your AI System**